-Our employer relationships through Allstate Benefits also afford opportunities to offer Allstate products to more customers and grow our business.
-Allstate Benefits is an industry leader in voluntary benefits, offering one of the broadest product portfolios in the voluntary benefits market.
-Our strategy for Allstate Benefits focuses on growth in the national accounts market by increasing the number of sales and account management personnel, expanding independent agent distribution in targeted geographic locations for increased new sales, increasing Allstate exclusive agency engagement to drive cross selling of voluntary benefits products, and developing opportunities for revenue growth through new product and fee income offerings.
-Allstate Benefits new business written premiums increased 9.4% and 6.5% in 2013 and 2012, respectively.
+Allstate Benefits's strategy for growth includes expansion in the national accounts market by increasing the number of sales, enrollment technology and account management personnel and expanding independent agent distribution in targeted geographic locations for increased new sales.
+Additionally, we are increasing Allstate exclusive agency engagement to drive cross selling of voluntary benefits products, and developing opportunities for revenue growth through new product and fee income offerings.
+Allstate Benefits new business written premiums increased 5.0% and 9.4% in 2014 and 2013, respectively.
+Allstate Benefits also plans to expand into the Canadian market in 2015.

 Our in-force deferred and immediate annuity business has been adversely impacted by the credit cycle and historically low interest rate environment.
 Our immediate annuity business has also been impacted by medical advancements that have resulted in annuitants living longer than anticipated when many of these contracts were originated.
-We have reduced the level of legacy deferred annuities in force and proactively manage annuity crediting rates to improve the profitability of the business.
-The pending LBL sale will further reduce the level of deferred annuities in force.
-We are managing the investment portfolio supporting our immediate annuities to ensure the assets match the characteristics of the liabilities and provide the longterm returns needed to support this business.
-We are increasing investments in which we have ownership interests and a greater proportion of return is derived from idiosyncratic operating or market performance including equities and real estate to more appropriately match investment duration with these long-term liabilities.
+We focus on the distinct risk and return profiles of the specific products outstanding when developing investment and liability management strategies.
+We have significantly reduced the level of legacy deferred annuities in force and proactively manage the investment portfolio and annuity crediting rates to improve the profitability of the business.
+We are managing the investment portfolio supporting our immediate annuities to ensure the assets match the characteristics of the liabilities and provide the long-term returns needed to support this business.
+We continue to increase investments in which we have ownership interests and a greater proportion of return is derived from idiosyncratic operating or market performance, including limited partnerships, equities and real estate, to more appropriately match the long-term nature of our immediate annuities.
+To transition our annuity business to a more efficient variable cost structure, we plan to outsource the administration of the business to a third party administration company in 2015.